Full counting statistics in the sine-Gordon model: Conclusions

 Although we have ensured that our numerical calculations are self-consistent and agree with the analytic limits, further confirmation via independent computational approaches would be highly desirable.
 In particular, methods capable of accessing either the cumulants directly or the relevant vertex-operator two-point functions would provide valuable external verification.

 It would be even more compelling to test these results experimentally.
-A concrete protocol for measuring the distribution of the phase field --- closely related to the topological charge distribution --- as well as equal- and unequal-time two-point correlation functions in the sine--Gordon model has been proposed in \cite{DelVecchio2023}.
-This protocol, based on two tunnel-coupled quasi-condensates and matter-wave interferometry, is compatible with atom-chip implementations demonstrated by the Vienna group \cite{Schumm_2005,2007Natur.449..324H,10.21468/SciPostPhys.5.5.046}, which implements the sine--Gordon model in the weak-coupling regime.
-The results presented here describe all regimes and can also be used to benchmark future experiments, such as those using fermionic atoms or implementing coupled Hubbard chains \cite{Wybo2022,Wybo2023}.
+A concrete protocol for measuring the distribution of the phase field --- closely related to the topological charge distribution --- as well as correlation functions in the sine--Gordon model has been proposed in \cite{DelVecchio2023}.
+This protocol, based on two tunnel-coupled quasi-condensates and matter-wave interferometry, is compatible with atom-chip implementations demonstrated by the Vienna group \cite{Schumm_2005,2007Natur.449..324H,10.21468/SciPostPhys.5.5.046}, which implements the sine--Gordon model in the weak-coupling regime ($\xi\lesssim0.1$).
+For such weak couplings, the fractal structure is likely to be suppressed below experimental resolution.
+Future experiments, such as those using fermionic atoms or coupled Hubbard chains \cite{Wybo2022,Wybo2023}, will realise the model at larger couplings, and our results can be used to benchmark these experiments.

+It is important to note that the fractal structure appears in dynamical quantities, such as the cumulants of the integrated current, which require a two-time measurement scheme beyond destructive matter-wave interferometry.
+The experimental techniques based on generalised, partial outcoupling measurements are currently being developed \cite{2024PhRvL.133y0403P}, which will open the way to measuring dynamical correlations and distributions of time-integrated quantities.